Find a place to stay nearby 🏨

 Cologne Cathedral things to do in Cologne Cologne Cathedral things to do in Cologne

-Düsseldorf is the capital and second-largest city of the most populous German state of North Rhine-Westphalia after Cologne, and the seventh-largest city in Germany, with a population of 617,280.
+Cologne is the largest city of Germany's most populous federal state of North Rhine-Westphalia and the fourth-most populous city in Germany.

 Learn more